-How to use “accept” vs. “except”
+How to use Accept vs. Except

 Did you accept the offer or except it?
 This post explains when to use accept vs. except so that you can learn the correct use with no exceptions!

-What’s the difference between except and accept?
+The difference between except and accept

 Sentences with the verb ‘accept‘ | Sentences with ‘except’ |